Calibrating and Improving Graph Contrastive Learning: Related Work

+The main contributions of this paper can be summarized as follows: \begin{itemize}[leftmargin=*] \item (Section 4.1) \tmlr{We adapt expected calibration error (ECE) to assess the discrepancy between the prediction and the ground-truth in the downstream tasks on contrastive pairs, and identify two key factors that influence the discrepancy.}

+\item (Section 4.2) \tmlr{We propose a novel regularization method, Contrast-Reg, to ensure that minimizing the contrastive loss results in high-quality representations and improved accuracy in downstream tasks.
+Contrast-Reg is a plugin regularizer generally effective with respect to various graph contrastive learnings. }

+\item (Section 4.2 \& Section 5 \& Section 6) \tmlr{We provide both theoretical results and empirical results to demonstrate the effectiveness of Contrast-Reg in improving the generalizability of the GNN model and achieving superior performance across different existing graph contrastive learning algorithms. } \end{itemize}

-\section{Related work}
+\section{Related Work}

-\textbf{Graph representation learning.} Many graph representation learning models have been proposed.
-Factorization based models~\cite{ahmed2013distributed, cao2015grarep, DBLP:NEMF} factorize an adjacency matrix to obtain node representations.
-Random walk based models such as DeepWalk~\cite{DBLP:DeepWalk} sample node sequences as the input to skip-gram models to compute the representation for each node.
-Node2vec~\cite{DBLP:node2vec} balances depth-first and breadth-first random walk when it samples node sequences.
-HARP~\cite{harp} compresses nodes into super-nodes to obtain a hierarchical graph to provide hierarchical information to random walk.
-GNN models~\cite{kipf2017semi,hamilton2017inductive,velickovic2018graph, xu2018how,qu2019gmnn} have shown great capability in capturing both graph topology and node/edge feature information.
+\paragraph{Graph representation learning.} Many graph representation learning models have been proposed.
+Factorization-based models~\citep{ahmed2013distributed, cao2015grarep, DBLP:NEMF} factorize an adjacency matrix to obtain node representations.
+Random walk-based models such as DeepWalk~\citep{DBLP:DeepWalk} sample node sequences as the input to skip-gram models to compute the representation for each node.
+Node2vec~\citep{DBLP:node2vec} balances depth-first and breadth-first random walk when it samples node sequences.
+HARP~\citep{harp} compresses nodes into super-nodes to obtain a hierarchical graph to provide hierarchical information to random walk.
+GNN models~\citep{kipf2017semi,hamilton2017inductive,velickovic2018graph, xu2018how,qu2019gmnn,thomas2023graph} have shown great capability in capturing both graph topology and node/edge feature information.
 Most GNN models follow a neighborhood aggregation schema, in which each node receives and aggregates the information from its neighbors in each GNN layer, i.e., for the \(k\)-th layer, \(\tilde{h}^{k}_i \!=\! aggregate(h_j^{k-1}, j\!\in\! neighborhood(i))\), and \(h^{k}_i\! =\! combine(\tilde{h}^{k}_i,\! h^{k-1}_i)\).
-This work proposes a regularization method, \reg, for GNN models and improves their performance for downstream tasks.
+This work employs GNN models as the backbone and tests the representation across various downstream tasks, such as node classification, link prediction, and graph clustering.